Fédération Française de Catch Professionnel: The Golden Age

 Andre the Giant began his wrestling career in the FFCP.

-From 1960 until the 1980s, wrestling was at its peak in France.
+From 1960 until the 1980s, professional wrestling in France was at its peak.
 During this period, no less than seven venues held shows in Paris every week: the Élysée Montmartre, the Salle Wagram, the Stadium, the Palais des Sports de Paris, La Mutualité, the Cirque d'hiver and the Vel d'Hiv.
 The Élysée Montmartre is the scene of many television broadcasts on the ORTF).
 Its owner and star wrestler of the time Roger Delaporte – later a referee with a reputation for physically imposing order in matches – was one of the great wrestling bookers of France.
 He successively directed the Fédération Française de Lutteurs Indépendants (FFLI) and then the Fédération Française de Catch Professionnel following the death of Raoul Paoli.
 Robert Lageat, a promoter for the FFCP, is credited with discovering Andre the Giant (then known as Jean Ferré) who made his pro wrestling debut for the promotion in Rouen on 25 January 1966.

 At the end of the 1980s, Roger Delaporte retired and sold the Élysée Montmartre to the production company Garance Productions.
 The Fédération Française de Catch Professionnel remained in limbo for nearly 20 years.